Ragnacodes/Legato-Backend/docs/api/auth.md

     ```

 ### /api/auth/refresh `POST`
-to refresh the access token by set it in the request's header.
+To refresh the access token by set it in the request's header.
 - Header
     - `Authorization` = `access_token`
 - Response